netcorexc0a8/tftpw/README.md

 - All operations (upload, delete) trigger automatic page refreshes.
 - Progress bars show upload status in real-time.
 - Supports concurrent file uploads from multiple users.
-- TFTP server runs as a daemon inside the Docker container alongside the Flask app.
+- TFTPW server runs as a daemon inside the Docker container alongside the Flask app.

+---

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.